Tools for the evaluation

 Note the Flesch Kincaid Grade Level score.
 If you’ve got proper names and titles in your content, you can remove them and rerun the test.

-[A note on this guideline: I recommend you learn to write in plain language, rather than rely on readability testing tools.
+[Guideline 3.1.5.
+Note: I recommend you learn to design and write content using plain language, rather than rely on readability testing tools.
 They test only word and sentence length.
 Readability relies on more than just these two aspects of content.]

 Check for any heteronyms—words that have the same spelling but different pronunciations and meanings.
 If the context doesn’t make it clear which meaning is intended, check if a pronunciation is provided.